About

 6. Will the Index tell me [my farm, my company] what sustainability data must be collected and shared?
 Will it measure my business?

-No, the National Index is not measuring individual farm or firm performance nor will it report on this basis.
-The National Index is expected to rely on existing national statistics-gathering processes, such as by Statistics Canada (a partner) to help develop national-level/consolidated benchmarks.
+No, the National Index is not measuring individual farm or firm performance, nor will it report on this basis.
+The National Index will rely on existing national statistics-gathering processes, such as by Statistics Canada (a partner) to help develop national-level/consolidated benchmarks.
 This project is also exploring how best to roll-up statistics being gathered, or could be gathered in the future, by sectoral initiatives, or by industry, province or other.
+See more about the data sourcing process in the May 2023 Final Report – Part 4: The Centre for Agri-Food Benchmarking.

-The intent of the Index is, indeed, to show Canadian sustainability leadership.
-While industry needs to drive the Index forward as producers, suppliers and sellers of food, the Index is being developed as part of a broad multi-stakeholder process.
-Leadership also means acknowledging the shortcomings and being transparent about how genuine environmental and social progress is being marked.
+The intent of the Index is, indeed, to measure and demonstrate Canadian sustainability leadership and areas for improvement.
+Leadership includes acknowledging shortcomings and being transparent about how genuine progress is being marked across the Index’s four sustainability blocks: environmental, food integrity, economic, and societal well-being.
 This approach echoes industry’s long-standing principle of continuous improvement.

 Investor acknowledgements